-7.1 BSC Qualification requirements
+7.1 BSC Accreditation requirements

-A Supplier is required by the Balancing and Settlement Code only to use Qualified Persons for the purposes of providing meter operation services.
-Full details of the procedure are available in BSCP537 from the BSC Website "www.elexon.co.uk".
+A Supplier is required by the Balancing and Settlement Code only to use accredited agents for the purposes of providing meter operation services.
+Full details of the procedure are available in BSCP531 from the Balancing and Settlement Code Website "www.elexon.co.uk".

-7.2 Meter Operation Code of Practice Agreement requirements
+7.2 Meter Operation Code of Practice Agreement (MOCOPA) requirements

-The Meter Operation Code of Practice Agreement covers the installation, operation and maintenance of Metering Equipment by Meter Operator Agents.
+MOCOPA covers the installation, operation and maintenance of Metering Equipment by Meter Operator Agents.
 It identifies the safety and technical requirements relevant to meter operation, and the interface between a Meter Operator Agent and a Distribution System Operator.
 It specifies the requirements for both the Metering Business and field staff as appropriate.

-The principles within the Meter Operation Code of Practice Agreement form the basis of good practice for meter installation, operation and maintenance at any site that is connected, either to a Distribution System or to any other network.
+The principles within MOCOPA form the basis of good practice for meter installation, operation and maintenance at any site that is connected, either to a Distribution System or to any other network.

-A party's compliance with the Meter Operation Code of Practice Agreement is regulated and policed by the Registration Authority7.
+A party's compliance with MOCOPA is regulated and policed by the Registration Authority.